Glow-Lang/glow2-haskell/glow/README.md

 actually buying you something that's worth the extra complexity & cognitive load.
 Err on the side of keeping it simple.

+## Imports

+As much as possible, import modules qualified, or import individual items from modules; do *not* import whole modules unqualified.
+This makes it easier to keep track of where identifiers are coming from.

+For some kinds of code it may make sense to violate this for one or two imports, e.g. a module defining a parser might want to just import everything from several modules from `megaparsec`.
+But avoid having multiple unrelated unqualified imports in the same module; it gets hard to follow quickly.

 ## Formatting

 Use `ormolu` to auto-format the code. `scripts/format.sh` will do